Indiana Labor Laws Guide

 How many hours can you work without a break in Indiana?

 The state of Indiana follows federal regulations regarding breaks.
 Therefore, employers are not required to provide employees with breaks during work hours.
-However, minors under 18 years of age who work for 6 consecutive hours are entitled to a 30-minute break.
+However, minors under 18 who work for 6 consecutive hours are entitled to a 30-minute break, which can be divided into 2 breaks.

 How much notice does an employer have to give for a schedule change in Indiana?

-As Indiana is an employment-at-will state, employers are not required to give advance notice to employees regarding schedule changes.
+As Indiana is an employment-at-will state, employers aren’t required to give advance notice to employees regarding schedule changes.

 What are the labor laws in Indiana?